kate-novik/spring-cloud-config-server/README.md

 # spring-cloud-config-server
-Spring Cloud Config Server manage configurations of microservices.
+Spring Cloud Config Server manages configurations of microservices.
 All configurations are stored in a related git repo.